apache/airflow-site/landing-pages/site/content/en/blog/implementing-stable-API-for-Apache-Airflow.md

 The [read-only connection endpoints](https://github.com/apache/airflow/pull/9095) were the first endpoint I implemented.
 Looking back, I can see how much I have improved.

-I started by implementing the database schema for the Connection table using Marshmallow 2.
+I started by implementing the database schema for the Connection table using [Marshmallow 2](https://marshmallow.readthedocs.io/en/2.x-line/).
 We had to use Marshmallow 2 because Flask-AppBuilder was still using it and Flask-AppBuilder is deeply integrated to Apache Airflow.
-This means I had to unlearn Marshmallow 3 that I have been studying before this realization and thankfully, I started using Marshmallow 2 in no time.
+This meant I had to unlearn Marshmallow 3 that I had been studying before this realization, but thankfully, [Marshmallow 3](https://marshmallow.readthedocs.io/en/stable/index.html) isn't too different, so I was able to start using Marshmallow 2 in no time.

 This first PR would have been more difficult than it was had it been there was no reference endpoint to look at.
-[Kamil](https://github.com/mik-laj) implemented a draft PR in which I took inspiration from.
+[Kamil](https://github.com/mik-laj) implemented a [draft PR](https://github.com/apache/airflow/pull/9045) in which I took inspiration from.
 Thanks to this, It was easy for me to write the unit tests.
-It was also in this endpoint that I learned using parameterized in unit tests :D.
+It was also in this endpoint that I learned using [parameterized](https://github.com/wolever/parameterized) in unit tests :D.

 ### Implementing The Read-Only DagRuns Endpoints

-This [endpoint](https://github.com/apache/airflow/pull/9153) came with its many challenges, most especially on filtering with `datetimes`.
+This [endpoint](https://github.com/apache/airflow/pull/9153) came with its many challenges, especially on filtering with `datetimes`.
-This was because the connexion library we were using to build the REST API was not validating date-time format in OpenAPI 3.0 specification.
+This was because the ``connexion`` library we were using to build the REST API was not validating date-time format in OpenAPI 3.0 specification.
 This I would later find out, was intentional.
-Connexion dropped `strict-rfc3339` because of the later licence which is not compatible with Apache 2.0 licence.
+Connexion dropped `strict-rfc3339` because of the later license which is not compatible with Apache 2.0 license.

 I implemented a workaround on this, by defining a function called `conn_parse_datetime` in the API utils module.
 This was later refactored and thankfully, [Kamil](https://github.com/mik-laj) implemented a decorator that allowed us to have cleaner code on the views while using this function.

-We later tried using `rfc3339-validator` whose licence is compatible with Apache 2.0 licence but later discarded this because with our custom date parser we were able to use duration and not just date times.
+We later tried using `rfc3339-validator` whose license is compatible with Apache 2.0 licence but later discarded this because with our custom date parser we were able to use duration and not just date times.